-After my early-morning walk to Mt Amos, I head back to the Wineglass Bay carpark for the walk to Wineglass Bay.
+After my early-morning walk to Mount Amos, I head back to the carpark for the walk down to Wineglass Bay.
 In stark contrast to my previous walk, which I started at 6:30am, the carpark is now overflowing and it takes me a few circuits to find a parking spot.
-(Every year Tassie seems to get a bit busier in January, to the point where it’s now becoming less appealing to visit in the peak summer months!
+(Every year Tassie seems to get a bit busier in January, to the point where it’s now becoming less appealing to visit in the peak summer months.
 The Wineglass Bay and Hazards Beach loop is one of Tasmania’s “60 Great Walks”, so it’s always pretty busy in summer.)
 The wide “one-way” gravel track initially rises as it heads towards The Hazards, a series of five granite peaks.

 We make steady progress despite having regular breaks, as the track gradually ascends towards the Wineglass Bay Lookout.
 Coming into view behind us as we climb is Coles Bay.